sagemath/trac_to_gh/Issue 2392.md

 # Issue 2392: [with patch, needs review] generic univariate polynomial has no discriminant function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2392

 Original creator: ncalexan